 Following is a description of laws and how they pertain to you as a college student with a disability.

 Section 504 of the Rehabilitation Act

-This civil rights statute is designed to prevent discrimination against persons with disabilities, as amended in 1990.
+This civil rights statute, amended in 1990, is designed to prevent discrimination against persons with disabilities.
 It provides that:

 The Americans with Disabilities Act

 The Americans with Disabilities Act (ADA) is also a civil rights law.
 It helps to implement and enforce Section 504, and also outlines additional protections.
 While Section 504 of the Rehabilitation Act states that public institutions cannot discriminate on the basis of disability if they receive federal funds, the Americans with Disabilities Act (ADA) of 1990 states that with or without federal funds, public institutions cannot discriminate on the basis of disability.
 Private colleges and universities are covered under the ADA, unless they are completely owned and operated by religious organizations.

 Some individual instructors are not familiar with ADA or Section 504 requirements, or with the purpose of accommodating students with disabilities.
 The disability services coordinator can serve as a liaison between you and the instructor, and can advocate for reasonable accommodations.